 Statistics show that 69% of adults ages 35 to 44 have lost at least one permanent tooth to an accident, gum disease, a failed root canal or tooth decay.
 Furthermore, by age 74, 26% of adults have lost all of their permanent teeth.

-Before and after a dental implant is placed and restored
+Before and after a dental implant is placed and restore

 Today there is another option for patients who are missing permanent teeth.
 Rather than resting on the gum line like removable dentures, or using adjacent teeth as anchors like fixed bridges, dental implants are long-term replacements that your oral and maxillofacial surgeon surgically places in the jawbone.
 Composed of titanium metal that "fuses" with the jawbone through a process called "osseointegration," dental implants never slip or make embarrassing noises that advertise the fact that you have "false teeth," and never decay like teeth anchoring fixed bridges.
 Because dental implants fuse with the jawbone, bone loss is generally not a problem.